getopenmono/monoprog/README.md

+# Mono device programmer

+This is a tool for transferring applications to a [Mono device](http://openmono.com).

+At the moments it works for
+ - [X] OSX
+ - [ ] Linux
+ - [ ] Windows

-To build Mono Programmer, install Qt and set PATH to point to bin.
+To build Mono Programmer, [install Qt](https://www.qt.io/download-open-source/) and set your PATH to point to bin.

 Then